MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 If the upgrade/migration includes moving databases to a new SQL server, you need to move all the WFM and Service Bus databases.

-1. Backup the databases on the old SQL server:
+1. Back up the databases on the old SQL server:
 -  SbGatewayDatabase
 -  SbManagementDB
 -  SBMessageContainer01